Extractive Explanations for Interpretable Text Ranking: Introduction

-\mpara{Key Findings.} We conduct extensive empirical evaluation over three TREC datasets -- \trecdl{}, \core{} and \clueweb{}.
-Our intention is not to achieve the best performance in document ranking model.
-Instead, we aim to present a ranking model that is fully interpretable without compromising ranking performance.
-Firstly, we find that query-specific sparse document representation by sentence selection can improve the task performance over heuristic sentence selection approaches~\cite{dai_sigir_2019} by up to 20\%.
-Secondly and more strikingly, our \approach{} models (with 20 selected sentences) perform on par with and sometimes outperform other document modeling approaches that model the entire document as a sequence of passages or sentences.
-Finally, we show how \approach{} can be used to even explain BERT rankers that operate only on parts of the input document.
+We conduct extensive empirical evaluation over three document ranking datasets -- \trecdl{}, \core{} and \clueweb{}.
+Our intention is not to achieve the best performance in document ranking.
+Instead, we aim to present a ranking model that is interpretable without compromising ranking performance.
+Firstly, we find that query-specific sparse document representation by sentence selection can improve the task performance over heuristic sentence selection approaches~\cite{dai2019deeper}.
+Secondly and more strikingly, our \sr{} models (with 20 selected sentences) perform on par with and sometimes outperform other document modeling approaches that model the entire document.
+We further show how \sr{} can be used to explain the decisions of BERT rankers that operate only on small parts of the input document.

+Additionally, we conduct experiments on twelve diverse datasets provided by the BEIR benchmark~\cite{thakur2021beir}, including tasks such as passage ranking, fact checking and argument retrieval.
+Our experiments show that \sr{} models also perform well on corpora consisting of shorter documents and provide more interpretable results compared to standard approaches like BERT.

+Finally, we highlight the utility of \sr{} to human users through a user study and present real-world applications by showing how the extractive explanations can be used to uncover model bias or bugs and illustrating their utility in search engines.